 The Metropolitan Public Defender has grown from one office with two attorneys to two offices with over 90 attorneys and a total staff of over 170.
 It is now the largest public defender in the state of Oregon.
 Its attorneys have become leaders in the Oregon trial bar and its alumni have become judges, prosecutors, partners in several large Portland firms, and leaders in the profession including two past Oregon Bar Presidents.
 The office has run special projects to initiate the Federal Public Defender in Oregon, to provide death penalty representation, to represent children in termination of parental rights cases throughout the state, to provide a special Indian Children Welfare Act program, to establish a special Drug Diversion court and to start two Community Courts in Portland.
 MPD has started the Veterans’ Project to help provide legal services to low income veterans.
 The office has become the forerunner of other trial level public defenders in Oregon and a leader in the push for standards for indigent defense systems and attorneys.

 Today, MPD is supervised by a seven member citizen Board of Trustees.
 They are responsible for hiring and supervising MPD’s Executive Director, oversee long range policies, and sign contracts for services.
 Three of the board members are appointed by the Multnomah County Commissioner, the Washington County Commissioner and the President of the Oregon Bar Association.
 The fourth member is appointed by the Chief Justice of the Oregon Supreme Court and the remaining board members are selected by the Board itself.

-MPD’s mission is to provide quality representation and zealous advocacy to each client, to conduct our work with professionalism and dignity, and to promote improvement in the administration of justice.
+MPD’s mission is to provide quality representation and zealous advocacy for each client, and to promote improvement in the administration of justice.